-The standard way to use LaTeX is via the shell (command interpreter), which is possible on Linux, Mac OS X, and Windows/Cygwin.
-But it is also possible to use a special-purpose application, such as TeXShop on Mac OS X, or MiKTeX on Windows (without Cygwin).
+The standard way to use LaTeX is via the shell (command interpreter), which is possible on Linux, macOS, and Windows/Cygwin.
+But it is also possible to use a special-purpose application, such as TeXShop on macOS, or MiKTeX on Windows (without Cygwin).

 The Perl script Latexmk ("mk" stands for "make") automates the process of running LaTeX enough times to resolve cross references, bibliographic citations and indexing.
 It can also use supporting programs (see below) to turn LaTeX's output (a DVI file) into PostScript or PDF.

-On Mac OS X, I recommend viewing PDF files using the open source application Skim, which is capable of redisplaying a PDF document as the file changes.
-To turn this feature on, check the "Check for file changes" box in the Sync tab of the Preferences window.
-Sadly, Adobe Reader is incapable of tracking file changes.
+On macOS, I recommend viewing PDF files using the open source application Skim, which is capable redisplaying a PDF document as the file changes.

 A moderately involved example of what can be achieved using LaTeX can be found in the file example.tex, which uses the files macros.tex (some general purpose settings and macros that I've found useful) and commands.tex (some macros for typesetting formal language theory).

 To turn example.tex into PDF on Linux, macOS or Windows/Cygwin using latex, run the following commands (after copying all three files into a new directory):

 latex example.tex latex example.tex dvips -Ppdf example.dvi ps2pdf example.ps